palmenros/hyperspectral-lcmv-classifier/README.md

 	- `sim` has all the SystemVerilog testbenches for the design modules.
 	- `sim_data` contains data used by the testbenches to verify the correct functionality of the hardware modules.
 	- `utils` contains auxiliary files needed by the testbenches.
-- `embedded` contains the C code that runs on the Microblaze processor in the embedded system for integration.
+- `microblaze` contains the C code that runs on the Microblaze processor in the FPGA embedded system for testing and integration with the FPGA RTL hardware.
 - `software-model` contains code for the LCMV algorithm implemented in software:
 	- `cpp` contains a C++ implementation of the LCMV target classifier, which serves as a comparison model.
 	- `matlab` contains a Matlab implementation (both using LDL and Gauss-Jordan inverse), which serves as both a comparison model and code for Matlabs's Fixed-Point Converter, in order to determine the fixed-point width needed.
+- `embedded` contains the C and CUDA code that runs on the Jetson Orin Nano embedded GPU and CPU.